TABLE OF CONTENTS

 Not everyone buys up a full ounce on every dispensary visit.
 Weed is typically sold as fractions of an ounce at dispensaries.

 Infrequent users may stick with single gram options or pre-filled joints.
+Heavy and daily users are better off buying in bulk to save money and time.

 Now, let’s break down what fraction of a pound are eighths, quarters, and halves.
 An eighth (3.5 grams) of cannabis is 1/128 of a pound.
 A quarter of weed (7 grams) is 1/64 of a pound.
 A half of weed (14 grams) is 1/32 of a pound.